muratk3n/thirdwave/en/README.md

 ---

-Looks like this thing is getting worse everywhere.
-Just watched someone in Japan, says so

----

 They do look kinda weird

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Many people have been using quarantine as a time to perfect their bread or coffee making skills, but I personally have taken this as an opportunity to make increasingly unsettling eggs <a href="https://t.co/7mefhS5ffB">pic.twitter.com/7mefhS5ffB</a></p>&mdash; Anna Hughes (@AnnaGHughes) <a href="https://twitter.com/AnnaGHughes/status/1294270430518312966?ref_src=twsrc%5Etfw">August 14, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>